Aluminized steel: Types

 Hot-dip coated with a thin layer of aluminium-silicon alloy.
 5% to 11% added silicon promotes better adherence.
 It is intended principally for heat resisting applications and also for uses where corrosion resistance and heat are required.
 Possible end uses are mufflers, furnaces, ovens, ranges, heaters, water heaters, fireplaces, and baking pans.
 Aluminized steel can withstand 550 C with almost no change in the base material.
-But due to silicon content it develops black spot.
+But due to silicon content it develops black spots.
 Aluminized steel has slowly started to convert bakery trays which were previously made by galvanized or galvalume steel as it does not contain lead which is poisonous.
 Type 1 is also commonly found in industrial products.